GribStream for AI tools

 }

 Then start Gemini CLI and run /mcp to confirm the connector is available.
-If your CLI build does not complete OAuth for remote MCP servers, use the skill file or OpenAPI fallback with GRIBSTREAM_API_TOKEN.
+Gemini CLI documentation describes OAuth support for remote HTTP MCP servers, with /mcp auth to manage authentication.
+If your CLI environment cannot open a browser or receive localhost OAuth callbacks, use the skill file or OpenAPI fallback with GRIBSTREAM_API_TOKEN.

 What the MCP provides